a2stuff/a2d/res/notes/testplan.md

 * Open a directory with more than 30 files, without resizing the window.
 Scroll up and down by one tick, by one page, and to the top/bottom.
 Verify that such operations scroll by an integral number of icons, i.e. the last row of labels are always the same distance from the bottom of the window.

+* Preview an image file (e.g. SAMPLE.MEDIA/ROOM).
+Press Right Arrow to preview the next image.
+Press Escape to exit.
+Invoke a system file or binary file (e.g. KARATEKA.YELL).
+Verify it launches correctly with no crash.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.